webmastersmith/WGU_Cloud_Computing/D335_Intro_Programming_Python/Intro_Python.md

 add(1,2,3) # {'a':1, 'b':2, 'c':3}
 # globals()
 print(globals()) # returns all variables in global scope.
+# change global variable inside function
+# Modification of mutable global variables, such as list or dict containers, does not require a global statement.
+# This is called 'side effects'. -Avoid
+my_var = ''
+def change_global_var():
+  global my_var # if not called, 'my_var' will not be changed outside function call. my_var = 'hi'
 # Lambda
 (lambda x: x+3)(5) # 8. only one line.